-Considering the zero side-effects of the herbal de-wormer and availability in remote rural areas, the herbal de-wormer had higher replication potential as ethno an The veterinary practice. general feedback collected by SEVA from farmers who participated in the research trial, and whose sheep were administered both the herbal de-wormer and the masala bolus, confirmed that flocks were more active and agile than before.
+Considering the zero side-effects of the herbal de-wormer and availability in remote rural areas, the de-wormer had higher replication potential as an ethno general veterinary practice.
+The feedback collected by SEVA from farmers who participated in the research trial, and whose sheep were administered both the herbal de-wormer and the masala bolus, confirmed that flocks were more active and agile than before.
 Additionally, farmers observed positive change in the grazing behavior of sheep in terms of an increased appetite.